bitnami/containers/bitnami/nginx/README.md

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.

-# Understand this image structure
+# Understand the structure of this image

 The Bitnami NGINX Docker image is built using a Dockerfile with the structure below: